jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 #### Command Line

-Jerkar parse the command line and process each arguments according its pattern :
+Jerkar parses the command line and processes each arguments according this pattern :

-* Argument starts with `@` : This is an module import clause, the following will be used for adding a module to build class compile & run classpath.
-For example if the command line contains `@com.google.guava:guava:18.0`, the build class will be compiled with Guava in its classpath and Guava will be also present in the classpath when the build class will be executed.
+* Argument starts with `@` : This is a module import clause, the following will be used for adding a jar to the build classpath.
+For example if the command line contains `@org.jerkar:addin-spring-boot:1.3.1`, the build class will be run with the spring-boot-addin on its classpath.

 * Argument starts with `-` : This is an option declaration.
-The following is expected to be formated as _optionName=optionValue_.
+The following is expected to be formatted as _optionName=optionValue_.
 For example, `-repo.build.url=http://my.repo.milestone/' will inject 'http://my.repo.milestone/' in the 'repo.build.url' Jerkar option.

 * in the other cases, argument is considered as a method name to invoke on the build class instance.